josteink/le-godaddy-dns/README.md

 find . -name fullchain.pem -exec openssl x509 -in '{}' -subject -noout \;
 ````

-You can put the last section in a script and add as a cronjob to
-ensure your certificates gets auto-renewed.

 You may also decide to customize the `deploy_certificates` hook in
-`le-goddady-dns.py` if you want the certificates automatically copied
+`goddady.py` if you want the certificates automatically copied
 to another destination than the one provided by `letsencrypt.sh`.

 # Disclaimer